Natural Bridge Homes

 - Can we change the meal plan we initially chose?

-- Yes, your student can come to our office to select a different meal plan option.
+- Yes, your student can come to our office to select a different meal plan option within the first two weeks of the semester.
 The university's bill will be adjusted after the change has been made.

 - Where can I find out more information about my student's meal plan?